Frequently Asked Questions

 - 5000 grit pad for a high gloss finish.

 If you don’t want a full restoration with diamond pads, but only a strip and seal cleaning service, we can undertake this in one day.
 The process is the same as the restoration process above, skipping out the diamond pads.
-If required, we can also offer a partial restoration service such as filling of cracks and holes.
-With our specialist diamond-grit hand tools we can bring the resin to the same polished finish of the rest of the floor.
-We often undertake this service during a travertine strip and seal.
+If required, we can also offer a partial restoration service such as sanding out acid spillages and light scuff marks without spending too much time on the deeper scratches.
+Most of our customers request this service.

 Tilers usually apply a thin coat of sealant to the tiles before they lay them and it helps them to remove unwanted grouting haze, which is the messy part of installing tiles and can be very difficult to clean.